 Control The Controllables

-Chaos rules and trying to control everything will result in controlling nothing.
-This is why developing the situation, or as Pete Blaber puts it in The Common Sense Way: pay attention to what’s going around you, keep a low profile, and apply common sense.
-Concentrate on controlling what you can control, and let go of the rest.
-Get to the point where you can have controlled risk.
+Chaos rules.
+Trying to control everything results in controlling nothing.
+This is why developing the situation matters.
+As a href="https://www.peteblaber.com/">Pete Blaber puts it in The Common Sense Way, pay attention to what’s happening around you, keep a low profile, and apply common sense.
+Focus on what you can control and deliberately let go of the rest.
+The goal is not zero risk, but controlled risk.

 Control the controllables.
 Let go of the rest.
 Focus on developing the situation.